isomerpages/scamshield/pages/faq.md

 ### Will I still be able to see the SMSes that have been filtered?

-Yes.
-A junk SMS folder will be created on your phone.
+For iOS, filtered messages are sent to a junk SMS folder on your phone.
 It is the same concept as a junk folder for your email inbox.
 You will still be able to see those messages.

+For Android, the messages remain in your inbox due to Android policy restrictions.

 ### Are there any privacy concerns with using the app?